-- The group is running low on supplies, and food is scarce.
-So, extreme rationing measures have to be implemented.
-Everyone in the group sustains Starving Damage equal to the Margin by which the roll failed (if any).
-Further, the group suffers from a Drawback on their next Wilderness Challenge Roll.
-This option may be selected once per Wilderness Challenge roll until a Foraging roll succeeds with a Drawback. - The group loses its bearings in the dark maze of twisting passages and must backtrack.
+- The group unexpectedly runs low on supplies, and foraging becomes exceedingly difficult.
+Extreme rationing measures must be implemented.
+From this point on, every time a Wilderness Challenge roll is performed, everyone in the group sustains Starving Damage equal to the Challenge Countdown plus the Margin by which the current roll failed (if any) until a Foraging roll succeeds.
+(Allow one Foraging roll for every Wilderness Challenge roll.)
+Unfortunately, the group suffers from an Extreme Drawback on all Foraging rolls until one succeeds.
+This option may be selected once per Wilderness Challenge roll. - The group loses its bearings in the dark maze of twisting passages and must backtrack.
 The group's bearings must be regained in order to progress.
 Their next Wilderness Challenge roll is made with a Drawback.
 This option may be selected only once per Wilderness Challenge Scenario. - The characters lose something important they expect to need in the near future.
-(The Overlord should give the player a short list of possibilities to choose from.)
+(The Overlord should give the players a short list of possibilities to choose from.)
 This option may be selected only once per Wilderness Challenge Scenario. - The group attracts unwanted attention (Overlord's discretion).
 This option may be selected only once per Wilderness Challenge Scenario. - The character(s) with the highest Glory Status unexpectedly fall into a pit, sinkhole, or crag, sustaining Blunt Damage equal to the current Challenge Countdown plus the Margin by which the roll failed (if any).
 (Overlord's discretion on why the situation is particularly dangerous.)
-This option may be selected only once per Wilderness Challenge Scenario. - The group trades one Wilderness Challenge Scenario for another, but encounters an obstacle or threat when doing so (Overlord's choice).
+This option may be selected only once per Wilderness Challenge Scenario.

+• The group trades one Wilderness Challenge Scenario for another, but encounters an obstacle or threat when doing so (Overlord's choice).
 This option is only available to the Overlord.
 Some suggestions are: Cliff / Escarpment (the group finds a cave exit on the side of a cliff), Faery Path, Landslide (within a large cavern), Mountain Wilderness (the group finds a cave exit on the side of a mountain), Natural Gas Pocket, Seething Lava Field, and Under-Water Passage.

-Associated Creatures: Ahl-al-trab, Ant (any), Antlion, Arachnida, Bat (Vampire), Centipede, Cerberus, Dead Canaries, Cockatrice, Cuélebre, Duergar, Dwarf (any), Dwarfish Troll (any), Elf (Daoine Sidhe, Sluah Sidhe, and Svartalfar), Frog, Frogman, Gargouille, Gargoyle (in ruins), Genomus, Giant (Cacus, Common, and Highland), Glowworm, Gnome (any), Goblin (Kabolos and Kobold) Gorgon (Grecian), Grotesque (in ruins), Guivre, Hag (Black and Rock), Hellhound, Jack-in-Irons, Lar, Larva, Lemures, Liquid Elemental (Mudbog, Sandman), Lizard, Lizardman, Manes, Moura (Pedra), Nymph (Oread), Ogre (any), Orc (any), Ouroboros, Phantom (miner), Ramidreju, Rat, Ratman, Renenutet, Rock Hag, Scarab, Scorpion, Screaming Skull, Skeleton, Slug, Snake (Constrictor and Poisonous), Sobek, Solid Elemental (Genomus), Spider (any), Spriggan, Sprite (Pixie), Statue (Animated - in ruins), Stygian Bull, Ta-Bitjet, Tatlwurm, Tick, Toad, Toadman, Troll (Bridge, Huldra, Stone, Two-Headed), Trow, Wadjyt, Warg, Will-o'-Wisp, Will-o'-Wyke, Worm (any), Zombie
+Associated Creatures: Ahl-al-trab, Animated Statue (in ruins), Antlion, Arachnida, Black Hag, Bridge Troll, Cacus Giant, Centipede, Cerberus, Common Ant, Dead Canaries, Cockatrice, Common Giant, Common Lizard, Common Ogre, Common Phantom (miner), Common Rat, Constrictor Snake, Cuélebre, Dwarf (any), Dwarfish Troll (any), Elf (Daoine Sidhe, Sluagh Sidhe, and Svartalfar), Frog, Frogfolk, Gargouille, Gargoyle (in ruins), Genomus, Ghastly Bat, Ghastly Rat, Glowworm, Gnome (any), Goblin (Kobalos and Kobold) Grecian Gorgon, Grotesque (in ruins), Guivre, Hellhound, Highland Giant, Jack-in-Irons, Lar, Larva, Lemures, Liquid Elemental (Mudbog, Sandman), Lizardfolk, Manes, Mongolian Death Worm, Nymph (Oread), Orc (any), Ouroboros, Pedra Moura, Poisonous Snake, Ramidreju, Ratman, Renenutet, Rock Hag, Scarab, Scorpion, Screaming Skull, Skeleton, Skolex Worm, Sobek, Solid Elemental (Genomus), Spider (any), Spriggan, Sprite (Pixie), Stone Troll, Stygian Bull, Ta-Bitjet, Tatzlwurm, Tick, Toad, Toadfolk, Troll (Huldra), Two-Headed Ogre, Two-Headed Troll, Wadjyt, Warg, Will-o'-Wisp, Zombie